leinad520/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid across any viewport size, while adaptive specifies for certain key sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is designing the page for mobile, and then using min-width to design for larger sizes, while desktop first is the opposite, using max-width to go from larger to smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets 1rem = 10px

 4. How would you describe preprocessing to someone new to CSS?

+It's like a framework for CSS.
+Examples are Less and Sass.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite: nesting

+Trouble: media queries (I don't know why it doesn't work for me)

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.